What trends are there in the literature? Literary directions (theoretical material)

 Signs of postmodernism:

-multilevel text organization;
+multi-level text organization;

-special organization of the text (game element).
+special organization of text (game element).

 Metatextuality– these can be comments or a link to the pretext.

-hypertextuality- ridicule or parody of one text by another.
+Hypertextuality– ridicule or parody of one text by another.

-Architextuality- genre connection of texts.
+Archtextuality– genre connection of texts.

 avoid excessive heroic pathos;

-1. The central place is given to the symbol *
+1. The central place is given to the symbol*

-5. Elegance and musicality of the verse
+5. Sophistication and musicality of verse

 • Acmeism